💜 MINT Chinese Film Festival 2026: Call for Entries 💚

 4. Filmmaker Participation

-After a film is shortlisted, the festival will contact corresponding Competition participants to discuss their participation in the screenings, post-screening discussions, and other arranged events during the festival.
+After a film is selected, the festival will contact corresponding Competition participants to discuss their participation in the screenings, post-screening discussions, and other pre-arranged events during the festival.

-Once a film is shortlisted, public screenings which will affect the film's premiere status at the festival are not allowed.
+Once a film is selected, public screenings which will affect the film's premiere status at the festival are not allowed.

 6. Screening Schedule

-All shortlisted films will have at least one public screening during the festival.
+All selected films will have at least one public screening during the festival.
 Screening time, dates, and venues are entirely at the discretion of the festival.
-The final schedule is subject to festival official announcements via email or other social media.
+The final schedule is subject to festival official announcements via email or other social media channels.

 7. Festival Laurel